revision: 2026年3月25日 6:01:23

 - use a similar tool for PC (more convenient, i guess?)

-then place it into your revanced directory
+then place it into your revanced or wherever

 - Open up a terminal, then navigate to the directory where your revanced-cli is (Example: